kintsugi-programmer/god-stack/NOTE.md

     - Create super depth notes in Markdown (.md) format with 100% information preserved, no loss.
 Use simple grammar and keep everything clear, direct, and well-structured. using headings, subheadings,paragraphs, statements and code blocks when needed.
 Include every detail, definition, example, and step exactly from the source. transform the given content into clean, readable .md format.

 > “No, I'm not interested in developing a powerful brain.
 All I'm after is just a mediocre brain, something like the President of the American Telephone and Telegraph Company.” — Alan Turing​

+> “First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.” — George Carrette

+> “There are only two ways to write error-free programs.
+Only the third one works.” - Reddit